 It’s almost here – the season where we’ve all have been instructed to be jolly.
 For some it’s easier said than done!
 I clearly remember Christmas when we were young; it seemed to take forever to come.
 We had the ritual of decorating the house on the Sunday at the beginning of December (which was a little stressful) as all the decorations had their place, year in year out; the lengths of string for the cards were made to measure for the beams in the lounge and if anyone dared to go ‘off piste’, and put something in a different place, there were serious repercussions!
 (First Christmas row of the season starts right here).

 I look back now and really wonder how Mum did it.
 Christmas Day started with the ‘in for drinks’ crowd – usually about 50 friends and family.
 Dad, granddad and uncles (yes!
 I hear you cry, all the boys!) then pop off to the pub and return at 3pm, as Mum put lunch on the table for 30 of us.
 We had a small cooker, an under the counter fridge, no dishwasher and limitless food flowing, all delicious and plentiful.
 Supper then followed later that night.
 Boxing Day, and a few more family and friends seemed to come out of the woodwork for the ceremonious ‘bubble and squeak’.
 I have to say that I am now not actually convinced that she enjoyed it (I will ask her and report back next month).
 I am also convinced that Dad somehow took most of the credit!
-Now, some 30 years on, it’s my turn, not quite as many mouths to feed but with 20 or so coming to spend this day with us I am determined to get planning so I can enjoy it as much as everyone else.
+Now, some 30 years on, it’s my turn, not quite as many mouths to feed, usually it is around 20 or so, this year – who knows at the moment….
+Regardless of numbers we can still get planning to make sure we can enjoy it as much as everyone else.

 Repeat after me: “I am a Goddess in the kitchen!”
 That’s our mantra for December.